Friday 27th September 2019

 Although unlucky for some, on Friday 13th September we were fortunate to have a group of our ‘All Out for St Mark’s’ legacy donors visit St Mark’s.
 Attendees included Mr & Mrs Vincent and Judith Duffy, Ms Janet Fitz-Gerald and Mr & Mrs Michael and Therese Paolini.

-To allay any concerns of our readers, the theatre where the Da Vinci is housed has been specifically designed to host observers in an adjoining room.
+One of the benefits of the purpose built Da Vinci theatre is that it has been specifically designed to host observers in an adjoining room.
 This is to enable visitors to attend as part of St Mark’s growing reputation as an educational hub.
-In the adjoining room, there is a seating area and a flat screen display mounted on the wall.
-This screen provides a live feed from the operating room.
-The two operational consoles for the Da Vinci are also located in this room, which is where the surgeons are positioned.
+In the adjoining room, there is a seating area and a flat screen display which is live streaming the operation.

 Good food and even better company

-After the mornings excitement, the afternoon was a more relaxed affair, as we headed to Blue Zenzer for a spot of lunch.
+In comparison with the morning, the afternoon was a more relaxed affair, where we accompanied our guests to Blue Zenzer for lunch.
 Situated against the leafy backdrop of Northwick Park Golf Club, it provided the perfect setting to socalise.
 Additionally, I think it is safe to say that lunch was a success!
 Most guests (and myself included) opted for an indulgent three-course meal.

 Most importantly, it was an absolute privilege to hear about our guests personal experiences with our specialist Hospital.
 It was truly delightful to spend the day in your company.